 Step 2: Squeeze the Conditioner on a Clean Cloth

-On a small section of a clean cloth, pour some leather conditioner, and apply on the leather product.
+On a small section of a clean cloth, pour some leather conditioner, and apply to the leather product.
 Ensure that you don’t use too much of the conditioner on the leather since you only want to treat it.
 It is crucial to note that you should not pour the conditioner directly into the leather.
 It can become quite hard to spread it, which may cause some mess.

 Step 4: Spread the Conditioner on the Leather Surface